Philip-Akrofi/starter-hugo-academic1/content/authors/admin/_index.md

 ---
 title: Philip Akrofi Atitianti
 role: PhD Candidate
-bio: My keen interest is in Foreign aid, international trade, and foreign direct investment; focusing on the consequences and determinants of these financial flows from China to Africa.
+bio: "Research interest: Foreign aid, international trade, and foreign direct investment; focusing on the consequences and determinants of these financial flows from China to Africa."
 interests:
   - International Economics
   - Development Economics